 Giving one or more people power of attorney means that they can decide who is to be responsible for your property, money and personal welfare if you are no longer able to do so.
 For example, if you were ill, had an accident, or no longer had the mental capacity to look after your own affairs.

-Lasting power of attorney (LPA) - an LPA covers decisions about your financial affairs, or your health and care.
+A lasting power of attorney covers decisions about your financial affairs, or your health and care.
 It comes into effect if you lose mental capacity, or if you no longer want to make decisions for yourself.
-You would set up an LPA if you want to make sure you're covered in the future.
+You would set up a lasting power of attorney if you want to make sure you're covered in the future.

-If you haven't made anyone power of attorney before, you can visit GOV.UK website to find out how to make a Lasting Power of Attorney.
+If you haven't made anyone power of attorney before, visit the GOV.UK website to find out how to make a lasting power of attorney.